ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ## OAuth Parameters CBOR Mappings Registry ## {#iana-token-cbor-mappings}

-IANA is asked to add the following entries to the "OAuth Parameters CBOR Mappings" registry within the "Authentication and Authorization for Constrained Environments (ACE)" registry group, following the procedure specified in {{Section 8.10 of RFC9200}}.
+IANA is asked to add the following entries to the "OAuth Parameters CBOR Mappings" registry {{IANA.OAuth.Parameters.CBOR.Mappings}} within the "Authentication and Authorization for Constrained Environments (ACE)" registry group, following the procedure specified in {{RFC9200}}.

 * Name: context_id
 * CBOR Key: TBD (value between 1 and 255)